Justin-Jordan/Books/README.md

 # Book
-A symfony app to follow the openclassroom app course on api developpement on symfony
+A symfony app to follow the openclassroom app course on api developpement with symfony